Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 ## Setup files
 To facilitate the work we have divided the graphs into subsets by vertices and edges.
 Even so, there are files with more than a million graphs.
 For files with graphs of 11 vertices with more than a million graphs, we have created a folder that contains several files of at most a million graphs.
 The first of these files are
-11v17e-001 and 11v17e-002.
+`11v17e-001` and `11v17e-002`.

 Additionally, we have introduced a slight variant to the g6 format.
 This consists of ignoring the data that indicates the number of vertices, called N(n) by McKay.
-We have called this format _g6.
+We have called this format \_g6.
 The number of vertices is known because we know which file the graph comes from.

-Compiling and running the program [split.cpp](split.cpp) the file structure contained in the cg folder will be generated containing the graphs in _g6 format, also the files `#cgV.dat` and `#cgVE.dat` containing cardinalities.
+Compiling and running the program [split.cpp](split.cpp) the file structure contained in the `cg` folder will be generated containing the graphs in \_g6 format, also the files `#cgV.dat` and `#cgVE.dat` containing cardinalities.

 **Note**: In the code should include the operating system of your choice: 0 for GNU/Linux or 1 for Microsoft Windows.

-The working folder is where the cg folder is located.
-From now on, all graphs are stored in _g6 format.
+The working folder is where the `cg` folder is located.
+From now on, all graphs are stored in \_g6 format.

 ## Acyclic graphs
 We have generated an adaptation of the [Ripser](https://github.com/Ripser/ripser) program to obtain acyclic graphs.